DjangoCRM/django-crm/docs/installation_and_configuration_guide.md

 `webcrm/settings.py`
 The syntax of the data in these files must match the syntax of the Python language.

-Most of the project settings are Django settings.
+Most of the project settings are Django framework settings.
 Their full list is [here](https://docs.djangoproject.com/en/dev/ref/settings/).
 The settings missing in this list are CRM specific settings.
 Explanations can be found in the comments to them.
 Most of the settings can be left at their default values.